shweta97m/Data512-WildFire-Project/README.md

 1. Introduction: Outlines the importance, motivation, and real-world implications of the analysis.
 2. Background/Related Work: Summarizes previous research and existing models related to the analysis.
 3. Methodology: Details analytical methods and the human-centered considerations that influenced the study's design.
-4. Findings: Presents the results using figures and clear descriptions.
+4. Findings: Present the results using figures and clear descriptions.
 5. Discussion/Implications: Discusses the significance of findings and recommendations for stakeholders.
 6. Limitations: Addresses limitations and potential biases within the study.
-7. Conclusion: Restates research questions and findings, emphasizing the study's contributions to human-centered data science.
+7. Conclusion: Restate research questions and findings, emphasizing the study's contributions to human-centered data science.
 8. References: Lists all publications referred to in the text.
 9. Data Sources: Provides links to all relevant data sources utilized in the analysis.

 ## Known Issues or Special Considerations with the Data

-Special care and attention needs to be given to this section if implementing this project.
+Special care and attention need to be given to this section if implementing this project.

 - The dataset covers wildfires from 1963 to 2023, but limitations exist in pinpointing exact fire start and end dates
 - Availability and reliability of Air Quality Index (AQI) data might vary across different regions
 - Incorporating the selected attributes of fires into smoke impact estimation poses challenges due to data constraints
 - The EPA's monitoring station coverage might not be exhaustive, affecting AQI estimations for specific cities
-- AQI only limited to particulate matter since there was limited information about the gaseous impact
+- AQI was only limited to particulate matter since there was limited information about the gaseous impact
-- The missing values for AQI was filled with average values
+- The missing values for AQI were filled with average values
 - AQI API needs credentials and setup before we can request the data
 - Runtime is significantly high for the USGS GeoJSON
-- Parts 2 and 3 are impelemented with a sole focus in mind and do not consider any additional Impacting factors
+- Parts 2 and 3 are implemented with a sole focus in mind and do not consider any additional Impacting factors
 - Model Predictions are subject to uncertainty and a certain error margin should be expected
-- Yield forecast methodology needs more refinement and statistical proof of result
+- Yield forecast methodology needs more refinement and statistical proof of the result
 - Correlation is used to maintain a relationship between variables, however, correlation is not equal to causation.
 Causation testing is beyond the scope of the project
-- The extended analysis is done for the county of Burliegh, of which Bismarck, North Dakota is a part
+- The extended analysis is done for the county of Burleigh, of which Bismarck, North Dakota is a part

-This README provides an overview of the project's goal, emphasizing the analysis of wildfire impacts and the aim to provide valuable insights for city stakeholders and residen
+This README provides an overview of the project's goal, emphasizing the analysis of wildfire impacts and the aim to provide valuable insights for city stakeholders and residents